cardboardci/dockerfiles/docs/www/base.md

 ```
 cardboardci/base:edge[-version]
-cardboardci/base:<YYYY.MM>[-version]
+cardboardci/base:<YYYYMMDD>[-version]
 ```

 edge - This image tag points to the latest version of the Base image.
 This tag is built from the HEAD of the master branch.
-The edge tag is intended to be used as a testing version of the image with the most recent changes however not guaranteed to be all that stable.
-This tag is not recommended for production software.
+The edge tag is intended to be used as a reference version of the image before referencing by either tag or sha.
+This tag should not be used in continuous integration settings unless experimenting.

-stable - This image tag points to the latest, production ready base image.
-This image should be used by projects that want a decent level of stability but would like to get occasional software updates.
-It is typically updated once a month.

-<YYYY.MM> - This image tag is a monthly snapshot of the image, referred to by the 4 digit year, dot, and a 2 digit month.
-For example 2019.09 would be the monthly snapshot tag from September 2019.
-This tag is intended for projects that are highly sensitive to changes and want the most deterministic builds possible.
+<YYYYMMDD> - This image tag is a build of the image, referred to by the 4 digit year, a 2 digit month, and the 2 digit day.
+For example 20210919 would be the build from September 19th 2021.
+This tag is intended for cases where image usages are frequently updated.

--version - This is an optional extension to the tag to specify the version of Ubuntu to use.
-There can be up to two options, the current LTS and the previous LTS.
-As of this writing, those options would be 18.04 or 20.04.
-When leaving the version out, suggested, the default version will be used.
-The default Ubuntu version is the newest LTS version, after it has been out for 2 months.
-For example, Ubuntu 20.04 came out in April 2020, so it became the default version for this image in June 2020.
-The previous LTS version will be supported for a year after it drops out of the default slot.
+-version - This is an optional extension to the tag to specify variants of the image.